Yōkai Dochuki: Release

 The game was later ported to the PC Engine, and Family Computer consoles with several additions and different level design; the PC Engine version and the arcade version were both later re-released for the Japanese Virtual Console.
 The game was also followed by a Japan-only spin-off in 1990 named Kyūkai Dōchūki, which is a "yakyū" (baseball) video game that plays similar to the entirety of Namco's own World Stadium series.

 Tarosuke also appears as a playable character in the Japan-only role-playing PlayStation 2 game Namco X Capcom, where he is teamed up with Taira no Kagekiyo from Genpei Tōma Den.
 He also makes a cameo appearance in Project X Zone 2 for the Nintendo 3DS.

 Reception

-Game Machine reported that Yokai Dokuchi was the most-popular arcade game in the month of April 1987.
+Game Machine reported that Yōkai Dōchūki was the most-popular arcade game in the month of April 1987.
 It went on to be the fifth highest-grossing table arcade game of 1987 in Japan.